-A traditional surveillance system not only requires security cameras, but also a set of human beings going through nights and day shifts 24/7.
+A traditional surveillance system not only requires security cameras but also a set of human beings going through night and day shifts 24/7.
 It’s not the cameras that are surveilling, it’s the human that does the action, the camera is merely streaming a live feed.
-So, without human beings watching, the camera can be useful only afterwards, not during the emergency.
+So, without human beings watching, the camera can be useful only afterward, not during an emergency.

 List of important features for home security cameras

 |Feature importance in terms of security||Must have||Useful in some cases||Optional|

 |High privacy standards|

 In a recent article published here in AI Time Journal, I talked about how face recognition greatly improves the performance of home security cameras.
 But what is face recognition?

 Face recognition in home security cameras is a technology that enables the camera to recognize and memorize familiar faces, in order to avoid sending a notification every time a known person passes in its field of view.